margretheby/margretheby/README.md

 <!-- TO DO: add more details about me later -->
 📍 Currently located in Oslo, Norway.<br>
 🏠 Originally from Trondheim, Norway.<br>
-🧗‍♀️ Hobbies include climbing, gym, creating my own coding projects, stand up/improv comedy, cooking, skiing, hiking and other outdoor activities.<br>
+🧗‍♀️ Hobbies include climbing, gym, creating my own coding projects, stand up/improv comedy, cooking, hiking and more.<br>
-⚡ Fun fact: I am changing my career path from social work to frontend development, because I love finding solutions, learning and being creative.<br><br>
+⚡ I am changing my career path from social work to frontend development, because I love finding solutions, learning and being creative.<br><br>

 📫 How to reach me: marby52449@stud.noroff.no